smartscripts-nl/dynamic-xray/README.md

 * Also with Better Highlights you can colorize comments differently depending on the use case, for much improved readability.

 * In Better Highlights settings set (( and )) as wikilink start and end - the default is [[ and ]] -, so you can add clickable comments to --(( )) lua commented blocks.

+## About the code
+The Dynamic Xray plugin is structured according to some kind of MVC structure:
+* M = XrayModel > data handlers: XrayDataLoader, XrayFormsData, XraySettings, XrayTappedWords and XrayViewsData
+* V = XrayUI, and XrayDialogs and XrayButtons
+* C = XrayController

 ## Development history and usage